The Chino Basin Program delivers local water system improvements earlier and secures access to water supplies for the future.

-The Chino Basin Program will deliver a new advanced water treatment facility that has already been identified in long-range planning.
+The Chino Basin Program will deliver a new advanced water treatment facility.
 The facility will provide an additional 15,000 AF of advanced treated recycled water that will be stored in the Chino Basin each year.
-Recycled water supplies will be available to Member Agencies to respond more effectively in case of emergencies or extended periods of drought.
-Additionally, the program offers the opportunity for a water exchange to support state-wide benefits.
+Recycled water supplies will be available for local use, to respond more effectively in case of emergencies or extended periods of drought.

 Wide-spread Environmental Benefits